-Children are assessed for their development against the ELG’s and Ages and Stages each term and data is used to inform teaching and learning for each child.
-Children’s observations are recorded on an online system – Tapestry and parents have access to this on a daily basis.
+Children are monitored for their development and to ensure appropriate next steps over the year.
+In the Summer term they are assessed against the ELG's Children’s observations are recorded on an online system – Tapestry and parents have access to this on a daily basis.

 Monitoring and review

 It is the responsibility of the EYFS teacher to follow the principles stated in this policy.

 There is a named Governor responsible for the EYFS.
 This governor is Chris Raper and she will discuss EYFS practice with the practitioners regularly and provide feedback to the whole governing body, raising any issues that require discussion.